Cross-Border Payment Processing Challenges In ECommerce

 The impact of assorted international rules and regulations reaches far beyond delayed payment processing.
 National rules and regulations vary greatly, including the regulations governing the labeling and packaging of products, product return policies, taxation, and data retention.
 Broadly speaking, a merchant conducting business in China will find a generally favorable and facilitative Chinese regulatory scheme for online business and internet-related issues because the internet is viewed as a means for improving the country’s economy and economic competitiveness.
 Conversely, a merchant conducting business in Russia will find laws and regulations less accommodating as they provide for greater government control over online content, platforms that obtain personal data, and taxes pertaining to certain online transactions.

-Different tests are applied by courts to determine which whether an originating or receiving country has jurisdiction for online transactions and disputes, and making the proper determination may require the assistant of an attorney.
-However, it is in a merchant’s best interest to identify which regulatory bodies are responsible for ecommerce and data protection as it applies to their business, and to become familiar with what legislation governs their business on the internet.
+Different tests are applied by courts to determine whether an originating or receiving country has jurisdiction for online transactions and disputes, and making the proper determination may require the assistance of an attorney.
+However, it is in a merchant’s best interest to identify which regulatory bodies are responsible for e-commerce and data protection as it applies to their business, and to become familiar with what legislation governs their business on the internet.